philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ### Admixture based on two PC: `plotPCANGSD_admix.R`

 I created `plotPCANGSD_admix.R` by adapting the instructions from the [PCAngsd tutorial](http://www.popgen.dk/software/index.php/PCAngsdTutorial).
-To visualize results from the `runPCANGSD_admix.sbatch` script, I opened and ran `plotPCANGSD_admix.r` in Rstudio.
+To visualize results from the `runPCANGSD_admix.sbatch` script, I opened and ran `plotPCANGSD_admix.R` in Rstudio.

 Here were the results: